In memoriam: Alexander Litvinenko / Before the flood / Brooklyn Stories / Nor his donkey / Nagasaki Stories

-Alexander Litvinenko, a former officer of Russian Intellligence Agency FSB, lived in exile in Britain, supposedly under the protection of the Secret Intelligence Service, MI6, when suffered a lingering death at the age of forty-four after being poisoned with the radioactive isotope polonium-210, in November 2006.
+Alexander Litvinenko, a former officer of the Russian Intelligence Agency FSB, lived in exile in Britain, supposedly under the protection of the Secret Intelligence Service, MI6, when he suffered a lingering death at the age of 44 after being poisoned with the radioactive isotope polonium-210 in November 2006.
+Two years before his death, Litvinenko spoke at length with De Putter and foretold his fate.
 After Litvinenko's death, Jos de Putter interviewed his close friends and widow.
 The result is a stunning and frightening portrait of a man who apparently knew too much.
-Today, the film is all the more urgent, as the British Court started investigations early 2015, that might lead to the proof of the Kremlin's involvement in the most spectacular killing since the Cold War

 Before the flood

-The documentary begins with spectacular footage of how water swallows The Netherlands.
-In Before the flood it is soon clear that fiction is rapidly becoming reality, especially for a small country like Holland, which was built on the bottom of the sea.
-Pierre Bokma coolly plays a man who as a boy was home alone with his baby brother during the flood disaster in Zeeland.
+The documentary begins with spectacular sfx-footage of how water swallows The Netherlands.
+In Before the flood it is soon clear that fiction is rapidly becoming reality.
+Renowned Dutch actor Pierre Bokma coolly plays a man who as a boy was home alone with his baby brother during the flood disaster in Zeeland.
 The men of the Schieland and Krimpenerwaard polder board anxiously keep an eye on the water levels in the polders and a Dutch scientist explains how he, inspired by the warnings in Revelations, made wind analyses and concluded that in the near future Europe will be facing life-threatening super storms.
-The saddening scenarios are intercut with equally poetical and terrifying archive footage that bears witness to the destructive power of the water: from crumbling polar caps to churning floods that wash away everything that lives.
+The saddening scenarios are intercut with poetical and terrifying archive footage that bears witness to the destructive power of the water: from crumbling polar caps to churning floods that wash away everything that lives.

 Nor his donkey

-Nor his donkey is the last part in a documentary-series about the Ten Commandments.
+Nor his donkey is the last part in a tv documentary-series about the Ten Commandments.
 In the Pyrenees, France, a donkey is on its way from the top of the mountain to the valley to do the shopping for a sheperd who is obliged to stay with his herd.
-On his way, the donkey leads us along some small stories related to 'covetness' (i.e. the Tenth Commandment).
+On his way, the donkey leads us along three stories related to 'covetness' (i.e. the Tenth Commandment):

-1: Two weeks after the death of her husband, a widow receives a love-letter of somebody she refused to marry forty-five years before and never saw again.
+1: Two weeks after the death of her husband, a widow receives a love-letter of a man she refused to marry forty-five years before and never saw again.

 2: In London, a personal shopping assistant in a fancy warehouse develops a shopping addiction and commits suicide after being discovered.

 3: In Toronto, the annual meeting of the Mars Society is held.
-Here plans are discussed for the future colonization of the Red Planet.
+Plans are discussed for the future colonization of the Red Planet.

 Working in the Pyrenées in the summer of 2000, with the main character: the donkey Totor